GAM-team/GAM/wiki/Authorization.md

 * Select "ON for everyone"
 * Click "SAVE"

-Verify that internal apps are trusted.
-* Access the admin console and go to Security -> Access and data control -> API Controls
-* Check that "Trust internal, domain-owned apps" is present in the **Settings** section
-* Click "SAVE"

 If you run a Google Workspace Education SKU, verify that Classroom API is enabled if required.
 * Access the admin console and go to Apps -> Google Workspace - Classroom
 * Expand "Data access"